 . . . .

-Presbyterian Women's Group meets from May through September each year on Tuesday mornings in the church fellowship hall from 10-11:30 am.
-We dedicate some of the meeting times to a Bible Study, to crafting, and the second Tuesday of each month we have our business meeting followed by a potluck.
+Presbyterian Women's Group meets year around on Tuesday mornings from 10-11:30 am.
+We dedicate some of the meeting times to a Bible Study, to crafting, and the second Tuesday of each month we have our business meeting followed by lunch.
 We have three fund raisers each summer which allow us to raise funds for a number of missions that we support, most of which are here in the White Mountains.
 We are a group of ladies who are dedicated to caring for others and offer support for one another.
 We also have a "PW and Friends' Day Out" on the fourth Thursday of the month, where we visit interesting historical museums or such.
 We would love and encourage anyone to join us during those summer months.
-For more information contact Georgia Merrick, PW Moderator at (928) 358-1020.
+For more information contact the church office.